mars0i/popco/README.md

-POPCO is written mainly in Common Lisp, but there are some ancillary programs in NetLogo and R.  I'm currently exploring the suitability of rewriting POPCO in Clojure (see project popco-x).
+POPCO is written mainly in Common Lisp, but there are some ancillary programs in NetLogo and R.  I'm currently exploring the suitability of rewriting POPCO in Clojure (see [popco-x](https://github.com/mars0i/popco-x)).
 This should result in cleaner, simpler code--not because of Clojure, really, but because I'm rewriting POPCO from scratch now that I understand it well.
 However, implementing POPCO in Clojure will make it easier to work with external